-Airbus has updated its operational documentation in order to reflect the changes introduced by the new generic stall recovery procedures.
-In order to allow simultaneous fleetwide introduction, the procedure was provided via Temporary Revision.

-This information was provided together with an FCTM update

-advance copy and FOT 999.0044/10, on May 12, 2010.
+Airbus has updated its operational documentation in order to reflect the changes introduced by the new generic stall recovery procedures In order to allow simultaneous fleetwide introduction, the procedure an order to allow sminutaneous needware infroduction, the proc was provided via Temporary Revision.
+This information was provided together with an FCTM update advance copy and FOT 999.0044/10, on May 12, 2010.